Kumasi: Commerce

+Street hawking

+Street hawking is a popular and ever-increasing economic employer in Kumasi, with a 2013 report finding that it appealed to people who lack formal education or the proper financial status to go into other economic activities.
+Common things that traders sell include water, bread, chocolate, plantain chips, chewing gum, books,puppies and many more.

+Infrastructure

 Education

-Primary school

-There are both government-assisted primary schools in Kumasi and also private primary schools in Kumasi which educate boys and girls between the ages from 6 to 15.
+There are a total of 2545 educational institutions in Kumasi, consisting of 919 pre-schools, 967 primary schools, 597 junior high schools, 52 senior high schools and 10 tertiary (post-secondary education) institutions as of the 2010 census.

+History

+After Ghana's got its independence in 1957, education surrounding teaching and research in Kumasi improved as a result of the nation's visions for the future.
+When the Kwame Nkrumah University of Science and Technology first opened as the College of Technology in Kumasi in 1952, it did not comprise with a school of architecture.
+The initial idea to create a school of architecture came from the United Nations-related "Report on Housing in the Gold Coast."

+Advice was given by Robert Gardner-Medwin, professor of architecture at the University of Liverpool and Louis Matheson, professor of engineering at the University of Manchester to put in place two-year common course for all three departments of the envisioned faculty: Architecture, Building Technology, and Planning.
+Following their advice, the Department of Architecture in Kumasi admitted its first students in 1958.
+KNUST transitioned from a college to a university in 1961.
+Notable educators in Kumasi included John Owusu Addo and Austin Tetteh, both are architects.

 Secondary education

-There are elite all-boys and all-girls senior high schools such as Prempeh College, Opoku Ware School, Yaa Asantewaa Girls' Senior High School and St. Louis Senior High School in Kumasi.
+There are elite all-boys and all-girls senior high schools such as Prempeh College, Kumasi High School, T I Ahmadiyya School, Opoku Ware School, Yaa Asantewaa Girls' Senior High School and St. Louis Senior High School in Kumasi.
 There are also many elite mixed senior high schools such as Kumasi Academy and Anglican Senior High School, and a host of other public secondary schools, as well as their private counterparts in the city.

 Tertiary institutions

 The Kwame Nkrumah University of Science and Technology, Kumasi (formerly the Kumasi College of Technology) is the biggest university in the Ashanti Region and the first biggest in Ghana followed by the University of Ghana.
 Former Secretary-General of the United Nations, Kofi Annan attended this institution.
 A number of other public and private universities and tertiary institutions have since been founded in Kumasi, some of which are listed below.